metio/terraform-provider-k8s/docs/data-sources/autoscaling_karmada_io_cron_federated_hpa_v1alpha1_manifest.md

 page_title: "k8s_autoscaling_karmada_io_cron_federated_hpa_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "autoscaling.karmada.io"
 description: |-
-  CronFederatedHPA represents a collection of repeating schedule to scalereplica number of a specific workload.
-It can scale any resource implementingthe scale subresource as well as FederatedHPA.
+  CronFederatedHPA represents a collection of repeating schedule to scale replica number of a specific workload.
+It can scale any resource implementing the scale subresource as well as FederatedHPA.
 ---

 # k8s_autoscaling_karmada_io_cron_federated_hpa_v1alpha1_manifest (Data Source)

-CronFederatedHPA represents a collection of repeating schedule to scalereplica number of a specific workload.
-It can scale any resource implementingthe scale subresource as well as FederatedHPA.
+CronFederatedHPA represents a collection of repeating schedule to scale replica number of a specific workload.
+It can scale any resource implementing the scale subresource as well as FederatedHPA.

 ## Example Usage